Colored Coins: Layers of Colored Coins

 Before ERC token standards were created, the concept of using tokens to represent and monitor real-world items existed.
 Colored coins were the original notion for representing assets on the blockchain.
-They are not widely used because the transaction structure required to represent colored coins relies on unspent transaction outputs (UTXO), which Ethereum-based blockchain systems do not support.
+They are not widely used because the transaction structure required to represent colored coins relies on unspent transaction outputs, which Ethereum-based blockchain systems do not support.
 The primary concept is to add an attribute (the color) to native transactions that specify the asset it symbolizes.
 For example, for the Bitcoin blockchain, each Satoshi (the lowest potential value of Bitcoin) might represent a separate item.
 This notion is mostly used to monitor ownership of tokens and, by extension, assets.
 There is promise in using colored coins as an effective way of tracing in production situations since the transactions can be merged or divided into new transactions and the color can be readily altered after each transaction.
 Finally, current tools, like as blockchain explorers, make it simple to view and analyze transactions.

 The nature of colored coins makes them the first non-fungible tokens to be created on the Bitcoin blockchain, albeit with limited features.
 Colored coins are transferrable in what is known as atomic transactions.
 Atomic transactions are transactions that permit the direct peer-to-peer exchange of one token for another in a single transaction.
 In this way, colored coins allow traditional assets to be decentralized.